Last Updated on

 Beliefs Determine Your Happiness

 What goes on in the internal world of your mind has more to do with determining your happiness than any external factors.
 That includes succeeding or failing at your goals.
 Self judgments, beliefs in certain thoughts, and false self images are what directly affect your happiness.
 Even when external goals are achieved or lost it is what you believe about your self that will determine your emotions.

 This is why a person who has accomplished much can feel unworthy, unloved, and believes he has failed.
 At the same time a man who has little to show in the way of accomplishments or achievement can be happy beyond measure.

 Is your Love for your self conditional, or unconditional?

 Life is rich with diverse experiences, challenges, and surprises.
 You will not be able to bend everything in life to meet your hopes and goals.
 If you rely on the achievement of goals to determine how much love and acceptance you express, your happiness will be limited.
 However, if you develop awareness of what your mind is doing, you can manage expectations, dissolve false images, and change your core beliefs.
 Then your mind becomes flexible and it will no longer regulate how much love and self acceptance you are allowed to express.
 You can choose your own triggers, and control the gates that allow your love and joy to come out of you.
 The result is that your love happiness can flow to your self and others without conditions and without limits.

-For practical steps to identify and change your beliefs, consider listening to the Self Mastery Audio program for learning how.
+For practical steps to identify and change your beliefs, consider listening to the Self Mastery Course.